RemyPaulJr/notes/README.md

 - Keep website up to date with projects and some information from my Github as blog posts.
 - VIM
 - Update Github and website to remy paul, for betting SEO having my government name present in search results.
 - Starting AWS Data Engineer Certification study.
 Need to get this by Q4 to meet work requirement.
+Using Stephane Marek's udemy cours